emberjs/rfcs/text/0000-deprecation-ember-string.md

 # Summary

-This PR proposes the deprecation of `Ember.String`.
-The following methods will be moved to an addon:
+This PR proposes the deprecation of extending `String` with the methods in `Ember.String` and accessing those directly.
+Furthermore, the following methods will be moved to a new `ember-string` addon.

 - `camelize`
 - `capitalize`